 PwC Situational Judgement Tests are tailored according to which business area and position you apply for, so remember to carefully read all the information in your test invite email from PwC.

-My only advice here is use your common sense and answer honestly.
-The situational judgement test is actually a two-way process.
+My only advice here is to use your common sense and answer honestly.
+The situational judgment test is actually a two-way process.
 While PwC wants to ensure you’ll be a good fit, you also want to make sure that you enjoy working here.
 So don’t try to look for the right answer, but be yourself with a sense of appreciation for what it takes to work professionally.

 3. PwC Aptitude Test – PwC Psychometric Test

 The aptitude test is used by PwC to evaluate candidates on their numerical, verbal and logical reasoning capability.
 The test is developed for the PwC worldwide by SHL and Cut-e Cooperation.
 All candidates passing the resume round will take a numerical reasoning test, but they will be split between verbal and inductive reasoning depending on the service line they have applied to.

 The purpose of this test is to evaluate candidates on their mental capability, so no prior knowledge is required.
 However, a sufficient amount of preparation and practice is necessary if you want to make it to the next round.

 Recently, some PwC offices have started using SHL Verify Interactive Tests.
 The skills tests will still be the same as previous aptitude tests, but the format will be a little different.